BillZak/BillZak/README.md

 - 👋 Hi, I’m @BillZak
 - 👀 I’m interested in software
-- 🌱 I’m currently software programming
+- 🌱 I’m currently in software programming
 - 💞️ I’m looking to collaborate on projects concerning coding
 - 📫 How to reach me on twitter and linked In